Djibril Cissé: Auxerre

-After starting his career with Nîmes Olympique, Cissé signed for AJ Auxerre at the age of 15.
+After starting his career with Nîmes, Cissé signed for Auxerre at the age of 15.
 Playing for the youth team in 1999, Cissé won the Coupe Gambardella, the equivalent of the FA Youth Cup.
 After being promoted to the first team squad by coach Guy Roux, Cissé made his Ligue 1 debut at the age of 17 as a substitute against Paris Saint-Germain on 20 March 1999.
-His first goal came at the start of the 2000–01 season in a 2–1 defeat of FC Metz.
+His first goal came at the start of the 2000–01 season in a 2–1 defeat of Metz.
 He ended this season, his first as a regular in the first team, with eight goals from 25 games.

 In the 2001–02 season, Cissé was the top scorer in Ligue 1 with 22 goals from 29 matches, as Auxerre finished in third place and qualified for the 2002–03 UEFA Champions League.
 Cissé's form saw him make his debut for the France national team and earn a place in the team's squad for the 2002 FIFA World Cup.

 Cissé was again amongst the league's top scorers in 2002–03 with 14 goals.
-He also scored six goals in six matches in Auxerre's successful Coupe de France campaign, including both goals in the semi-final defeat of Stade Rennais and the equalisier in the 2003 Coupe de France Final victory over PSG.
+He also scored six goals in six matches in Auxerre's successful Coupe de France campaign, including both goals in the semi-final defeat of Rennes and the equaliser in the 2003 Coupe de France Final victory over PSG.

 2003–04 proved to be Cissé's most successful goalscoring season, with 30 goals in all competitions, including 26 in Ligue 1 to win the golden boot for the second time.

 Overall, Cissé scored 70 goals in 128 league games for Auxerre, before signing for Liverpool in a deal worth over £14 million in the summer of 2004.